Coming Home: One Story About Transitioning Out of Nursing Home Care

 - Purchase of durable medical equipment that Medicaid would not cover

-- Peer supporters (peers or people with a disability themselves who meet with others and help them understand how to get around in the community with their disability) to assist with her readjustment to the community
+- Peer supporters (people with a disability themselves who meet with others and help them understand how to get around in the community with their disability) to assist with her readjustment to the community

 - New dentures

 - CCSP (Community Care Services Program) Medicaid Waiver to provide case management and personal support services (i.e., aide in the home three days per week)

 - Visiting physician’s service on a monthly basis

 - Computer tablet recommended by peer supporters to connect her with the community and to improve socialization

 The program works by coordinating the delivery of critical needs, such as durable medical equipment, assistive technology, home care services, and furniture, as well as other home and community-based services to ensure a safe and successful transition back to the community.
 It does all this by serving as a “redistribution” of Medicaid dollars from skilled nursing facilities to the community, indicating that Medicaid dollars may “follow the person” back to the community with better outcomes.

 Dale Carnegie once said, “Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all.”
 This was certainly true of Maggie.
 It was a pleasure working with someone who never lost sight of her dream to return to the community and to live her life to the fullest.

 If you or a loved one are currently considering a move, empowerline is here to help.
 Our counselors can help you understand what long-term service options are available and how the cost of those services are covered.
 You can also learn more about your housing options on empowerline.